 \subsubsection{Magellan Healthcare Breach (Phoenix)}

 During the Magellan Health (Phoenix) data breach, nearly $1,013,956$ individuals were affected.
-This attack was discovered on April $11^{th}$.
-The hacker was able to crack into the IT systems database through a phishing email sent to a company impersonating a client.
+This attack was discovered in April $11^{th}$.
+The hacker cracked into the IT systems database through a phishing email sent to a company impersonating a client.
 This email was sent on April $5^{th}$.
 The hacker could access the whole database of the individual's sensitive personal information.
 The incident was immediately reported to the law enforcement authorities, including the FBI.
 The Fortune 500 company has given a statement saying that it has increased its security protocols after the breach~\cite{Davis}.